 Your gift - at any level - is vital because it immediately addresses our areas of greatest need.

-Profile: Annual giving supports Computer Science & Engineering "Capstone Design Courses"
+Profile: Annual giving supports Allen School "Capstone Design Courses"

-"Capstone Design Courses" are a hallmark of CSE's undergraduate program.
+"Capstone Design Courses" are a hallmark of the Allen School's undergraduate program.
 In these courses, teams of students tackle complex hardware, software, and embedded system design and implementation projects of their own invention.
 In any particular year, Capstone Design Courses are likely to be offered in topics such as computer animation, embedded system design, digital system design, distributed multi-player video games, and Internet systems.
 Videos of recent Capstone Design Courses may be found here.

 Alumnus Rob Short and his wife, Emer Dooley, have provided Annual Fund gifts that the chair used to support Professor Gaetano Borriello's Capstone Design Course in embedded systems.
 Rob and Emer's generosity made it possible to acquire advanced hardware components for specific projects, enabling students to tackle projects of a sophistication that simply would not be possible without private support.
 The W.T.
 Baxter Computer Engineering Laboratory in the Allen Center provides a wonderful home for this activity, making support such as Rob's and Emer's even more important.